I’m a home baker who makes sourdough bread for my family each week, and this is my review of the Challenger Bread Pan.

 Yes!
 I would absolutely recommend this pan.

-At $295 USD it’s more expensive than some other options out there, but if you’re a committed home baker and baking bread regularly, this pan is for you.
-There’s literally nothing better out there for us home bakers, and the quality of the cast-iron is second to none.
+It’s more expensive than some other options out there, but if you’re a committed home baker and baking bread regularly, this pan is for you.
+At the time of writing, the Challenger Bread Pan is $275 USD, but this price may change.
+Just know: There’s literally nothing better out there for us home bakers, and the quality of the cast-iron is second to none.

 It’s equal in price to the 5-quart Le Creuset Dutch oven, which I’ve heard can burn your forearms from its’ high edges if you’re not careful.
 The Challenger Bread Pan eliminates that risk entirely!